Nourhan-Adell/FWD-Backend/README.md

 ### 2. Property of each rout:
 - [main page](http://localhost:700):
-  Here just open the main pages that tells you to choose an image name from the options(don't forget to put the desired width and height).
+  Simply open the main pages that instruct you to select an image name from the options (don't forget to include the desired width and height).

 - [Resizing page](http://localhost:700/images?filename=smileface&width=200&height=200):
   In this page after entering the proper parameters the image with the desired size appears.